mcneel/computeclient_py/docs/Mesh.rst

    :rtype: rhino3dm.Mesh[]
 .. py:function:: Split1(thisMesh, mesh, multiple=False)

    Split a mesh with another mesh.
+Suggestion: upgrade to overload with tolerance.

    :param rhino3dm.Mesh mesh: Mesh to split with.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed